 This museum in Brooklyn features new activities for each day of the holiday corresponding to the seven principles – past activities have included djembe drum classes, pottery classes, performances by the Asase Yaa Cultural Arts Foundation African American Dance Theater, community mural painting, programming on Caribbean folk drumming, and Jamaican folk tale performances.

-Over at the Jamaica Performing Arts Center (153-10 Jamaica Avenue, Queens), the annual Queens Kwanzaa celebration is an excellent venue for Pan-African dance performances, partnering with the Queensborough Community College Dance program to feature acts such as Rhythm N Dance, Ebony Oasis and the Kofago Dance Ensemble in a vibrant celebration of the holiday.
+Continuing to celebrate Kwanzaa and winter holidays in NYC over at the Jamaica Performing Arts Center (153-10 Jamaica Avenue, Queens), the annual Queens Kwanzaa celebration is an excellent venue for Pan-African dance performances, partnering with the Queensborough Community College Dance program to feature acts such as Rhythm N Dance, Ebony Oasis and the Kofago Dance Ensemble in a vibrant celebration of the holiday.

 In the Bronx, the annual Parkchester Celebration of Kwanzaa is held at St. Helena’s Church (1315 Olmstead Avenue, Bronx).
 The event is centered around the fifth principle of Nia (purpose), and features performances and speakers in dedication to “a commitment to the COLLECTIVE VOCATION of building, developing, and defending our community, its culture and history in order to regain our historical initiative and greatness”.

-The annual Kwanzaa Crawl is a fantastic and festive way to celebrate Kwanzaa and support Black-owned businesses over the course of the holiday.
+As mentioned earlier, the annual Kwanzaa Crawl is a fantastic and festive way to celebrate Kwanzaa and support Black-owned businesses over the course of the holiday.
 Covering over 40 bars across Harlem and Brooklyn, it’s an extremely popular event – be sure to purchase tickets in advance!

+Winter holidays in NYC include, you guessed it, Christmas too!
 Christmas is celebrated annually on December 24th and 25th to commemorate the birth of Jesus Christ.
 Varying sects of Christianity additionally observe the Advent season (approximately the Sunday after Thanksgiving through Christmas Eve) as well as the Twelve Days of Christmas (beginning December 25th and running through January 6th, also known as Three Kings Day or the Epiphany).

 While there are many different ways to observe and celebrate Christmas, the advent season has led to a modern-day embrace of a Christmas season running approximately from the day after Thanksgiving through New Year’s Day.